-Enclose with your Form 1 all state copies of your Forms W-2, W-2G, PWH-WA, 2G, any Schedule K-1s, and any Forms 1099 which included Massachusetts withholding.
-Go to [mass.gov/mastaxconnect](http://mass.gov/mastaxconnect) for online payment options.
+Enclose with your Form 1 Schedule 62-WH and all state copies of your Forms W-2, 1099, PWH-WA, W-2G, 2G, NRW and Schedule K-1s which included Massachusetts withholding, failure to do so may delay the processing of your return.
+Go to mass.gov/masstaxconnect for online payment options.
 If you need to mail your payment, make your check or money order payable to Commonwealth of Massachusetts and be sure to sign the check and write your Social Security number on it.
 Also, be sure to use the light blue mailing label when mailing your Form 1 with a payment.